apache/james-project/src/adr/0065-changing-username.md

 Implemented.

 ## Context
 Changing username is a desired feature for an email server.
-It is a common practice when a user marries.
+It is a common practice especially when a user marries or divorces.
 For example:

 Alice MARTINEZ have an email address `alice.martinez@domain.tld` and gets married to Bob ERNANDEZ.
 She thus wants to change her email address to `alice.ernandez@domain.tld` while preserving her email data.